 - Its simplicity.
 On and off with a single button, that’s it.
 No adjustable beam or anything like that to slow you down.

 - It uses standard AAA batteries.
-A set of 3 batteries lasts for many good dive sessions and are easily replaceable.
+A set of 3 batteries lasts for many good dive sessions and are easily replaced.
 No risk of forgetting to charge the torch.